arshnoork-101/SenecaEats/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-### 📝 Pull Request Process
-1. Update the README.md with details of changes
-2. Update the documentation
-3. Ensure all tests pass
-4. Follow the existing code style

 ## 📝 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see the LICENSE file for details.

 ## 👥 Authors

-- **Arsh Noor** - *Initial work* - [GitHub Profile](https://github.com/arshnoork-101)
+- Arsh Noor - Initial work

 ## 🙏 Acknowledgments

-- Seneca College for inspiration and support
+- Seneca College
-- Spring Boot Team for the amazing framework
+- Spring Boot Team
-- All contributors who have helped shape this project
+- Cloudinary

 ---